buddhika159/Hands-on-ML-Chapter-8---Dimensionality-Reduction/README.md

 [Exercise 10](https://github.com/buddhika159/Hands-on-ML-Chapter-8---Dimensionality-Reduction/blob/4d6a0af9781cd8aca0837c3195442fdbd128b3ec/Exercise%2010%20PCA+t-SNE%20to%20reduce%20the%20MNIST%20dataset.ipynb)
 In this exercise we look at the MNIST handwritten digit dataset and use above techniques to visualize.
 Below shows the results of implementations.
-To speedup the process and reduce few missc-lassifiers, we can use a pipeline to combine them.

 <p align="middle">
   <img src="images/MNIST PCA.png" width="49%" />